 In addition to birth date, gender, height/weight, and the children’s doctor’s information, questions on the form can include:

 - Have any children ever had a driver’s license suspended or revoked within the last five years or been cited for moving violations or DUIs?

 - Have any children ever been diagnosed with, treated for, or had symptoms of asthma, diabetes, cancer or tumor, or any disorder of the heart or blood vessels, including heart murmur?

 - Have any children consulted or been examined or treated at a hospital or other medical facility within the last five years?

 - Within the last ten years, have any children used, except as legally prescribed by a physician, tranquilizers, barbiturates or other sedatives; marijuana, cocaine, hallucinogens or other mood-altering drugs; heroin, methadone or other narcotics; amphetamines or other stimulants; or any other illegal or controlled substances?

-- Are any children receiving special training because of physical or mental disability, or unable to participate actively at work, or in school, or to perform normal activities?
+- Are any children receiving special training because of physical or mental disability or inability to participate actively at work, in school, or perform everyday activities?

 The aspects of a child rider that can vary from company to company include:

 - The minimum and maximum issue age for the primary insured (the parent)

 - The minimum and maximum age at which a child is insured